Moving from SQL Source Control to Flyway Desktop

 - Learn more about:

-- How to "Get Latest" latest changes from source control - if you are on a dedicated development database or switching branches
+- How to "Get Latest" changes from source control and apply these back to your development database - this is needed if you are on a dedicated development database or switching branches

 - Deploying - How to deploy changes manually or automatically